Casey Overpass

 Where is the Casey Overpass and why does it exist?
 The Casey Overpass was built in 1955 to quickly carry cars over Forest Hills from the Arboretum to Shea Circle, near Franklin Park.
 Though it was originally constructed as a six-lane overpass, deterioration has reduced it to just two lanes.

-What does LivableStreets think?
-We at LivableStreets strongly support the at-grade alternative, and we are reaching out to you to voice your support too.
-Both alternatives improve circulation for all modes.
-However, only the at-grade option removes an enormous barrier that has divided neighborhoods and disconnected nearby parks from neighborhoods and each other.
+LivableStreets vision: We at LivableStreets strongly support the at-grade alternative.
+Though both alternatives (at-grade and elevated) improve circulation for all modes, only the at-grade option removes an enormous barrier that has divided neighborhoods and disconnected nearby parks from neighborhoods and each other.
 Further, the at-grade option leaves room in the budget to extend crucial bike, pedestrian, and transit facilities to Washington St. towards Roslindale.

 Why is it important?
 This project is an enormous opportunity to reconnect four of the most beautiful parks in Boston, and the neighborhoods that surround them.
 It is an opportunity to set an example for sustainable infrastructure.
 And perhaps most importantly, it is an opportunity to enhance Forest Hills as a noteworthy neighborhood of its own.